-Council's document titled 'Development Application Submission Guideline' identifies when an AIA is required to be lodged with a Development Application.
-Alternatively, if a pre-lodgement meeting has been held with Council's Planning Department, the need for an AIA will in most cases is identified at that time.
+Council's document titled Development Application Submission Guideline found on Council's website identifies when an AIA is required to be lodged with a Development Application.
+Alternatively, if a prelodgement meeting has been held with Council's Planning Department, the need for an AIA will in most cases is identified at that time.
 However, following the preliminary assessment of your application Council may identify the necessity for an AIA.

-5.4 Council requirements when submitting an Arboricultural Impact Assessment (AIA) Report a) The AIA must be prepared by a Consulting Arborist with an Australian Qualification Framework (AQF) Level 5 Diploma in Arboriculture (AQF5)
+5.4 Council requirements when submitting an Arboricultural Impact Assessment (AIA) Report a) The AIA must be prepared by a Consulting Arborist with an Australian Qualification Framework (AQF) Level 5-Diploma in Arboriculture or Horticulture (Arboriculture).